The Adventure Continues... Join me, the one and only Cathy Church, in the Solomon Islands

 Happy hour snacks are offered on the upper deck during sunset.
 I love this time of day -- relaxing, talking with friends, unless I am still on my extended late afternoon dive which can be almost two hours long.
 I love the adjustable dive schedule that often allows us the freedom to enjoy very long dives.

 Meals are served buffet style and there are plenty of choices for all types of diets.
-Food is purchased from the local islanders who come to the stern of the Bilikiki in their dugout canoes filled with wholesome fresh produce.
+Food is purchased from the local islanders who come to the stern of the Bilikiki in their dugout canoes filled with wholesome fresh produce and sometimes seafood.

 We eat in the open air on the forward deck.